 I think Christian values are better than no values and it can provide a framework for respecting others in society.
 There are remnants to in the very system itself like the NHS caring for others and the benefit system as well, caring for the poor when in need.

-Sometimes in great cases of abuse, Christ I think may allow someone to end their mortal life and justice will be given.
-I have been mistreated at times in life and this is not God’s doing, but the sin of the other person and I have considered that they may not wish to repair some peoples body who have very badly been beaten apart by another person mentally or physically, but let them come to him.
+Sometimes in great cases of abuse, Christ I think may allow someone to end their mortal life and justice will be given I have been mistreated at times in life and this is not God’s doing, but the sin of the other person and I have considered that they may not wish to repair some peoples body who have very badly been beaten apart by another person mentally or physically, but let them come to him.
 I have not experienced this, but some Saints clearly have such as Saint Agatha who had her breast severed and who was taken by Christ eventually.
 Catherine of Siena was beheaded to, who is now a Saint.

 God in my experience too likes crimes to be reported and people to seek medical attention for mental or medical issues if present as well before action at times.
 God can also rescue people out of tragedy at times to and is often done by collective effort of the people using the attributes of God at times as well.
-This is just one case where God intervened in human tragedy and he intervened in mine to, with much less prayers needed as well. https://www.premierchristianity.com/real-life/god-rescued-my-son-from-a-coma-and-healed-him-of-brain-injuries/16114.article Bernadette Morieau a sister was to healed without asking God for a cure for her condition at Lourdes in France.
+This is just one case where God intervened in human tragedy and he intervened in mine to, with much less prayers needed as well.
+Bernadette Morieau a sister was to healed without asking God for a cure for her condition at Lourdes in France.
 God can welcome you back after some time away and always as St Theresa of Avila found to after suffering from illness, she returned to the church.

 This blows me away to, but it is God at his best-"(Isaiah 44) Thus says the Lord, the Kind of Israel and his Redeemer, the Lord of hosts: I am the first and the last; besides me there is no God. "who is like me?
 Let them be proclaim it, let them declare and set it forth before me.
 Who has announced from old the things to come?
 You are my witnesses!
-Is there any god besides me?
+Is there any God besides me?
 There is no other rock; I know not one.

 https://www.theguardian.com/world/2009/mar/19/josef-fritzl-austria